-- Wear good shoes, the hike to the bottom can often be slippery from mist.
+- Wear good, waterproof shoes!
+The hike to the bottom of the falls can often be slippery from the mist.

-- Arrive during off peak times since the parking lot can fill up.
+- Arrive during off-peak times since the parking lots can fill up quickly.

-- And as always carry out what you carry in!
+- Bring water and always carry out what you carry in.

 Once you’re at the bottom of Kaaterskill Falls you can view the falls from a few different angles.
 This includes right up on the falls like the photo above or further down the runoff like the photo below.